A Queer Superpowered Alien Smokes Weed in an Impressive Pilot for ‘Roswell, New Mexico’ – Recap

 Don’t worry.
 It was probably for medicinal purposes, and the pilot has much more to offer viewers.
-Roswell, New Mexico is a reboot 2002’s Roswell, which was an adaptation of the young-adult book series, Roswell High, by Melinda Metz.
+Roswell, New Mexico is a reboot of 2002’s Roswell, an adaptation of the young-adult book series, Roswell High, by Melinda Metz.
 The books and TV series have obviously been around for a while and have gotten plenty of attention, but I’d never heard of it.
-I watched this pilot with zero expectations, only knowing it was about aliens, and honestly?
+I watched this pilot with zero expectations, only knowing it was about aliens.
+And honestly?
 I’m glad.
 It’s genuinely more exciting to watch a pilot when it’s your first time being exposed to the material.
 So, this review will be from the perspective of a newbie.
 Fans of the original series and books will probably have differing opinions.

 *Warning: minor spoilers ahead.